troperville

 tagline for his Youtube account

 Also artist and co-creator of Artificial Time XS.
-His community forum, Talkhaus, created A Super Mario Thing, which Raocow also contributed to.
+His community forum, Talkhaus, created A Super Mario Thing, which raocow also contributed to.

-Games that Raocow has LP'd:
+Games that raocow has LP'd

 A full list can be found here.
+This youtube account has also created and maintained a list up to Escape Goat.

-Tropes that apply to Raocow:
+Tropes that apply to raocow:

-• Accent Upon The Wrong Syllable: He has a surprisingly large English vocabulary, but often pronounces things strangely, due to English not being his first language.
+• AcCENT upon the Wrong SylLABle: He has a surprisingly large English vocabulary, but often pronounces things strangely, due to English not being his first language.

 • He stated that he doesn't mind people correcting his pronunciation, but that sometimes his odd-sounding words are on purpose.
-In addition, words that have a French origin often confuse him due to his uncertainty of which native pronunciation to use.
+In addition, words that have a French origin often confuse him due to his uncertainty of which language's pronunciation to use.

-• Advancing Wall of Doom: An extremely annoying version can be seen in this VIP 4 video in the Temple of Homing level, where the entire second half the level is trying desperately to outrun a homing missile at top speed, including flight (link to video)
+• An extremely annoying version can be seen in this VIP 4 video in the Temple of Homing level, where the entire second half the level is trying desperately to outrun a homing missile at top speed, including flight (link to video)

 • The Sawdust level in Mario Gives Up.